tkdguy/landing/src/pages/docs/custom-games.md

 ### Why do I need to do all this?

 First of all you need to know that Plutonium ask you to do all these steps because hosting servers costs money, which is why most games on Steam don't require anything from you other than clicking "Create a game".
 But for indie games and passionate projects like Plutonium hosting a server for everyone would cost way too much money so you're required to host your games yourself instead which is free for everyone.
+As for Black Ops and Black Ops II, Plutonium worked on a system that tries to make it all work out of the box but depending on your network configuration it might fail and you will then need to port forward to ensure that system works.

 ### How does hosting work?